yasmeenfozi/yasmeenfozi.github.com/README.md

+## yasmeenfozi.github.io

-# yasmeenfozi.github.io is my personal website in which I intend to make my main portfolio showcasing my projects which range from programming projects to fashion projects.
-It is still under major construction but im trying :)
+### A personal website in which I intend to make my main portfolio showcasing my programming projects.
+It is still under major construction and will carry consecutive updates as new projects come to life :)